-- Access to Health Care Services
+- Access to Care and Coverage

 Community Health Needs Assessment

-We are proud to share with you our 2013 Community Health Needs Assessment (CHNA) report.
+We are proud to share with you our 2016 Community Health Needs Assessment (CHNA) report.
 The report reflects Kaiser Permanente’s long-standing commitment to working with other organizations to address the most urgent health needs in the communities we serve.

 Conducting these assessments and making them available to the public is also important in meeting new federal requirements outlined in the Patient Protection and Affordable Care Act.
 We invite you to view the Community Health Needs Assessments for each Kaiser Foundation Hospital and submit comments on our CHNA web page.

-South Bay Community Benefit Manager
+South Bay Hub Community Benefit Manager

 Amy Aken, MPH